0xN0WHERE/Panic-Multitool/README.md

 ```bash
 python main.py
 ```
 ---

 ## ⚠️ Disclaimer

-This project is intended for educational and authorized security research purposes only.
-Use it only on systems, files, accounts, and services that you own or have explicit permission to test.
-The author assumes no responsibility for misuse.
+This tool is for educational purposes only.

 ---

 ## 👤 Author

-**0xN0WHERE**
+0xN0WHERE